-People of God, body of Christ and sacrament of Christ; nature and mission of the Church in light of the documents of Vatican II; relationship to the modern world.
+People of God, Body of Christ and sacrament of Christ, nature and mission of the Church in light of the documents of Vatican II; relationship to the modern world.
+Prerequisite: Advanced standing or consent of instructor.

-RLST 3345 • LIBERATION PERSPECTIVES (HC)
+RLST 3345 - Liberation Perspectives (HC) (3 credits)

 Historical and theological analysis of liberation perspectives and their global applications; biblical roots, development and current issues.
+Prerequisite: Advanced standing or consent of instructor.